reportei/connect-docs/README.md

 - An API key (Bearer Token) for authentication.
 - The `x-customer-token` for endpoints that interact with specific customer data
+- Download the Postman collection for this API from [here](./sections/Reportei%20Connect.postman_collection.json)

 ## Authentication